n0psn0ps/n0psn0ps.github.io/_posts/2025-08-02-A Gentle Introduction to LLDB for iOS Reversing.md

 (Int) debugB = 0
 ```

-But notice the first debugA Int is loaded in memory not debugB.
+But notice the first debugA Int is loaded in memory, not debugB.
 So you will need to step through once more to see both loaded in memory.

 ```swift
 (lldb) n